 About Incest AWARE

-To help survivors and their loved ones along their healing journeys
+Help survivors and their loved ones along their healing journeys

-To raise public awareness of incest, how to prevent it, and how to intervene to protect children
+Raise public awareness of incest, how to prevent it, and how to intervene to protect children

-To ensure that survivor stories are heard and are catalysts for meaningful change
+Ensure that survivor stories are heard and are catalysts for meaningful change

 The vision of this site is a community in which children are safe at home, free from the lasting trauma that incest and other forms of family abuse cause.
 For those who have experienced incest, Incest AWARE envisions a world that validates survivor experience, expects accountability from offenders, and supports families healing from trauma.